 Even symbolically in the Bible, it is consistently a man and woman coming together.
 For example, in the New Testament the church is referred to as the female bride, and Jesus as the male groom.
 Or in the Old Testament, Israel is referred to as the wife, and God (YHWH) as the husband.

-- Sometimes it is brought up that “Jesus never said anything about homosexuality in the Gospels” -With the point that if homosexuality was really sinful or a big deal, surely Jesus would have addressed it.
-Yet…there are various sins Jesus did not specifically mention in the Gospels.
-If that is the litmus test, a number of immoral things can be knocked off the sin list!
+⇒⇒ Sometimes it is brought up that “Jesus never said anything about homosexuality in the Gospels” – With the point that if homosexuality was really sinful or a big deal, surely Jesus would have addressed it.
+Yet…there are many sins that Jesus did not specifically mention in the Gospels!
+If that is the litmus test, a number of immoral things can be knocked off the sin list.

 Furthermore, Jesus did indirectly address homosexuality.
 Jesus discusses marriage, and it is always in the context of a man and a woman.
 There is no hint of it involving two people of the same sex.
 Jesus also refers to both Genesis 1:27 and 2:24, emphasizing creation, and a male and female coming together as one.
 We should not overlook the significance of Jesus referring to these foundational verses in Genesis.